ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

    After this step, the software-stack sandbox contains the compilers, MPI, and required software stack.
 The Intel sandbox, ``intel-sandbox``, can then be removed.

+   If users encounter problems building or combining sandboxes with SingularityCE, refer to :ref:`Note on possible SingularityCE restrictions <NoteBuildSandboxC>`.

    The assembled sandbox can be used for runs, but it is large compared to a compressed image.
 For production runs, convert the sandbox into a SIF image, as shown in the next step.